neelsmith/safecsv/README.md

 # safecsv

-A library  for reading CSV files without damaging content in Unicode characters beyond the basic multilingual plane.
+A JVM library  for reading CSV files without damaging content in Unicode characters beyond the basic multilingual plane.

 ## Why?